 When SpeedLine Would Not Be a Good Fit

 - Restaurants on a budget: You probably noticed the “high-volume” theme with our SpeedLine recommendations.
 If you don’t yet have that volume, we suggest checking out iPad POS systems.

-- Restaurants that want a cloud POS: If you want to manage reports and menu updates from a smartphone on your sofa, SpeedLine doesn’t have that flexibility.
-Check out our favorite restaurant POS systems for the best options.
+- Restaurants that want a cloud POS: You can access SpeedLine’s reporting module from the cloud, but if you want to manage menu updates from your sofa, SpeedLine doesn’t have that flexibility.
+Check out our favorite cloud POS systems for the best options.

-SpeedLine is an all-in-one package, so the price includes software, hardware, and installation.
-Its all-inclusive price is custom-quoted, based on how many terminals you need, the complexity of your menu, and what features you require.
+SpeedLine is an all-in-one POS package, so the price includes software, hardware, and installation.
+This all-inclusive price is custom-quoted, based on how many terminals you need, the complexity of your menu, and what features you require.
 Since the price is so tailored and restaurants vary so widely, it is difficult to list a total price.
-You’ll need to reach out to the SpeedLine sales team for an estimate, but budgeting for an overall upfront cost of anywhere from $10,000 to $15,000 is probably within the ballpark.
+You’ll need to reach out to the SpeedLine sales team for an estimate.
+But budgeting for an overall upfront cost of anywhere from $10,000 to $15,000 is probably within the ballpark.

-This is a much higher upfront cost than cloud-based restaurant POS systems, but it comes with some advantages too.
+This is a much higher upfront cost than cloud-based restaurant POS systems, but it comes with some advantages.
 First, there are no monthly on-going subscription fees for the POS software.
 Second, with this higher price comes a lot more one-on-one attention.
-SpeedLine representatives will import your menu into the system, including all of your customizations and modifiers.
-If you have limited administrative bandwidth, this can be a big help.
+SpeedLine representatives will import your menu into the POS system, including all of your customizations and modifiers.
+They will also set up your integrated online ordering site.
+If you have limited administrative bandwidth, this support can be a big help.